-You may roll over the payment to either an IRA (an individual retirement account or individual retirement annuity) or an employer plan (a tax-qualified plan, section 403(b) plan, or governmental section 457(b) plan) that will accept the rollover.
-The rules of the IRA or employer plan that holds the rollover will determine your investment options, fees, and rights to payment from the IRA or employer plan (for example, no spousal consent rules apply to IRAs and IRAs may not provide loans).
+You may roll over the payment to either an IRA (an individual retirement account or individual retirement annuity) or an employer plan (a tax-qualified plan, section 403 (b) plans, or governmental section 457 (b) plan) that will accept the rollover.
+The rules of the IRA or employer plan that holds the rollover will determine your investment options fees, and rights to payment from the IRA or employer plan.
 Further, the amount rolled over will become subject to the tax rules that apply to the IRA or employer plan.